brdchen/lofi.me/README.md

 Next, you are going to want to setup a Discord bot by going to https://discordapp.com/developers/applications and set up a new application and a bot.
 There are plenty of guides out there on how to get started.
 I recommend starting with [this one](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/).

-Once your bot is setup, you want to go into the auth.json file and copy your Discord Client ID and copy it to the `token` field.
+Once your bot is setup, you want to go into the auth.json file and copy your Discord Client ID to the `token` field.

 In order to query YouTube, you're also going to need a Google Cloud API Key.
 You can get one by setting up a new project in the Google Cloud at https://console.cloud.google.com.
 Once you have your project just create a new credential and you'll have an API Key ready to use.
 Just copy that over to the `ytkey` field in auth.json and your bot will now be ready to stream music!